orangeduck/mpc/README.md

 mpc_parser_t* mpc_define(mpc_parser_t* p, mpc_parser_t* a);
 ```

-This assigns the contents of parser `a` into `p`, and frees and memory involved in constructing `a`.
-Now parsers can reference each other and themselves without trouble.
+This assigns the contents of parser `a` to `p`, and frees and memory used by `a`.
+With this technique parsers can now reference each other, as well as themselves, without trouble.

 ```c
 mpc_parser_t* mpc_undefine(mpc_parser_t* p);
 ```

-But now parsers that reference each other must all be undefined before they are deleted.
-It is important to do any defining before deletion.
-The reason for this is that to delete a parser it must look at each sub-parser that is included in it.
-If any of these have already been deleted it will segfault.
+A final step is required.
+Parsers that reference each other must all be undefined before they are deleted.
+It is important to do any undefining before deletion.
+The reason for this is that to delete a parser it must look at each sub-parser that is used by it.
+If any of these have already been deleted a segfault is unavoidable.

 ```c
 void mpc_cleanup(int n, ...);
 ```

 To ease the task of undefining and then deleting parsers `mpc_cleanup` can be used.
-It takes `n` parsers as input and undefines them all, before deleting them all.
+It takes `n` parsers as input, and undefines them all, before deleting them all.

 Common Parsers
 ---------------

-A number of common parsers have been included.
+A number of common parsers are included.

 * `mpc_parser_t* mpc_eoi(void);` - Matches only the end of input
 * `mpc_parser_t* mpc_soi(void);` - Matches only the start of input
+,

-* `mpc_parser_t* mpc_space(void);` - Matches some whitespace character
+* `mpc_parser_t* mpc_space(void);` - Matches some whitespace character (" \f\n\r\t\v")
 * `mpc_parser_t* mpc_spaces(void);` - Matches zero or more whitespace characters
 * `mpc_parser_t* mpc_whitespace(void);` - Matches zero or more whitespace characters and frees the result